chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/upgrade_42/README.md

 on the target class in an `override`.
 This method should only be needed when an `override` needs to workaround the behavior of a specific method it is designed to replace so is not something to use in most cases.
 The typical use cases should still use `callParent`.

+## RowExpander
+`Ext.ux.RowExpander` has been officially promoted to be part of the core framework.
+This class is now known as `Ext.grid.plugin.RowExpander`.  `Ext.ux.RowExpander` still exists as an empty stub that extends `Ext.grid.plugin.RowExpander` for backward compatibility reasons.